 - Weigh the flour using a kitchen scale.
 I don't sift my flour, so my flour gets packed into the measuring cup.
-Cookies are a measurement of science, and the best way to measure out the flour is by using a kitchen scale.
+Cookies are a measurement of science, and the best way to measure the flour is by using a kitchen scale.

 - Don't over-bake.
 Take the cookies out right when you start seeing parts of the cookie turn golden brown.

 - Keep the cookies on the baking sheet.
 Once the baked chocolate chip cookies are pulled out of the oven, allow them to cool on the baking sheet.
 They will firm up a little bit.

 - You don't need to chill the dough.
 A lot of bakers will stress the importance of chilling the cookie dough, however, it's not necessary for this recipe.